pulpgrinder/sic-transit/README.md

 #### menuInFromBottom, menuOutToBottom,menuInFromLeft, menuOutToLeft,menuInFromRight, menuOutToRight,menuInFromTop, menuOutToTop

 The `menuInFrom/menuOutTo` transitions do a "partial wipe" (see "wipe", below), sliding the specified panel in/out from/to the specified direction only partially.
-This is useful for making sliding menus.
+This is useful for making menus.
 Valid directions are Left, Right, Top, and Bottom.
 The default menu coverage is 25%.
-This can be changed with `setParameter()`.
-See the examples below.
+This can be changed with `setParameter()` (see above).
+Examples:

 ```javascript
 // Display "#slide2" as a menu on the left side of the area.